 Seeing that climbing was my best excuse to be out, I had to admit that I could use a more compact camera.
 Something I wouldn’t mind taking with me up a route, small enough to not get in the way.
 Fortuitously, Roberta also missed having something smaller, to fit in a handbag say.
 So after much deliberation we got ourselves a Canon EOS M5, which is small enough to make a difference, while still having the optics of a crop-sensor DSLR.

-As for last year, travel was relatively limited, with a couple of work visits (CERN and Heraklion) and a short holiday in the Lake District.
+As for last year, travel was relatively limited, with a handful of work visits (Heidelberg, Heraklion, and CERN) and a short holiday in the Lake District.
 I took my camera gear when we went to the lakes, of course, but this time I also took it to Heraklion, where Roberta joined me for a few days.
 Two photos from each visit made it into this list; the rest are from Malta.

 Thematically, I have done the same as previous years.
 I have not tried to figure out which were my best photos, and instead I went with the easier choice of twelve photos that are meaningful to me, while also being representative of my work.